sdc-china/IDA-doc/_posts/2019-01-15-references-best-practices.md

     ![][references-backgroundconsole]

-4. You can also check server side console to see any log with this step.
+4. You can also check server side console to see any logs with this step.

   [references-wait-element]: ../images/references/references-wait-element.png